cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In a few words:

-- Filebeat collects data from the log files and ships it to Logststash.
+- Filebeat collects data from the log files and sends it to Logststash.
-- Logstash enhances the data and send it to Elasticsearch.
+- Logstash enhances the data and sends it to Elasticsearch.
 - Elasticsearch stores and indexes the data.
 - Kibana displays the data stored in Elasticsearch.